Source: utils/transform.js

 * @param {Monitor} monitor - The Monitor instance to collapse.

-* @param {string} deviceID - The name of the resulting time series column.
+* @param {string} deviceID - Base name for the collapsed series.
+The resulting

 * @param {string} FUN - The aggregate function name (e.g. "mean", "sum", "quantile").